 Track II - Managerial Economics requires Econ 110, 111, 220, 332 and 441; ACCT 110; BUS 238; either an accounting course numbered 130 or higher or a second business course (excluding BUS 439); and two other economics courses numbered 200 or above (excluding ECON 349).

 Track III - Quantitative Economics requires ECON 110, 111, 340, 441; ECON 227 or 331; MATH 109 or 128; MATH 214 or 332; and either three other economics courses or two other economics courses and one extra math course numbered 129 or higher.

 In addition, the department recommends that majors in Track I and Track II take MATH 123.
 Track I and Track III majors are encouraged to take ACCT 110.
 Students interested in graduate school should consult with members of the economics department faculty for recommendations on additional coursework.

 Students interested in teacher certification should refer to the Department of Education listing.

-A course in “family” or “practical” economics, designed to teach students how they and their families can be intelligent consumers; that is, how they can spend, save, and borrow so as to maximize the value they receive for the income they have.
-Treats subjects such as intelligent shopping; the uses and abuses of credit; investing, savings, buying insurance, automobiles and houses; medical care costs; estates and wills, etc.
+“Family” or “practical” economics, designed to teach students how they and their families can be intelligent consumers; that is, how they can spend, save, and borrow so as to maximize the value they receive for the income they have.
+Treats subjects such as intelligent shopping; the uses and abuses of credit; investing; saving; buying insurance, automobiles, and houses; medical care costs; estates and wills; etc.

 PRINCIPLES OF MACROECONOMICS